xinyi6666/stock_trading/README.md

 # Results and Evaluation
-Recall that now we have two MDP models for the stock trading process--the paper introduces a model, and we proposed a refined model with adjustments in the states and actions.
+Recall that we have two MDP models for the stock trading process--the paper introduces a model, and we proposed a refined model with adjustments in the states and actions.
 Now we present the results obtained using both the original model and the refined model in the figure below.
 <p align="center">
   <img width="480" src="/fig/old_vs_new_model.png">
 </p>